mmokhathi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 1-who_am_i prints effective username of current user
 # 2-groups lists all groups current member is part of
 # 3-new_owner changes ownership of file
+# 4-empty will create a new file hello